-Without the generosity of the theatre patrons and the support of local theatre companies, Theatre Cares would not be able to do the work that it does.
-Our fundraising over the years has benefited the Coast Foundation, Triage Emergency Services & Care Society, Camp Moomba, PEERS Vancouver, The Electric Company, BC Persons With Aids Society and Aids Vancouver.
-Theatre Cares Vancouver is a volunteer-based organization that unites the generous spirit of Vancouver’s performing arts community with its supporters to raise funds and awareness for HIV/AIDS relief and other worthy cause.
+Without the generosity of the theatre patrons and the support of local theatre companies, both large and small, Theatre Cares would not be able to do the work that it does.
+Our fundraising over the years has benefited PAL Vancouver, the Coast Foundation, Triage Emergency Services & Care Society, Camp Moomba, PEERS Vancouver, Electric Company and the Positive Women’s Network, a partnership of women living with HIV/AIDS in British Columbia.

 For more information, please contact:

 Chair, Theatre Cares Committee